armannphd/leaflet-challenge/README.md

 There are three main files wihtin this repository.
 A CSS and JS located within the static folder and also the index.html.

 All codes were based on exercises done in the bootcamp except for the legend.
 Extensive "googling" on various websites eventually resulted in that code.
+The .env made to include the ACCESS_TOKEN was learned through viewing of youtube videos.

 Below is a snapshot of an expected output of the map.